quintel/documentation/docs/main/cost-methods.md

   -  Ammonia (import infrastructure costs of ammonia)
   -  Oil (import infrastructure costs of diesel)

 4. **Storage and conversion:** Installation-related costs (CAPEX + OPEX).
-All G2P is associated with means of 'Energy production'.
 Subgroups:
   -  Power-to-power (p2p)
-  -  Electrolysis: electrolysis from grid on land and wind offshore with hybrid connection
+  -  Electrolysis (from grid on land and wind offshore with hybrid connection)
   -  Power-to-heat (p2h)
   -  Storage (of hydrogen and heat)